brianm998/starry_timelapse_airplane_remover/README.md

 2. classify these groups into those which should remain and those which should not
 3. paint over the undesirable ones with pixels from an adjecent frame

-Detection is not easy, detect too many changes and computational complexity becomes unweildly.
-Detect too little changes and some airplanes will manage to sneak through without even being detected, much less classified.
-This step is not fast.
+As of star v 0.4.0, detection is done via star-aligned images.
+Each frame has a neighboring frame mapped to it via hugin's align_image_stack utility.
+This makes the stars show up in close to the same spot in both images, while things like the earth are moved.

+Having mapped a comparison image makes detection a lot more capable, i.e. smaller differences between the images can be found, with fewer false positives.

+Painting is also now done from the star-aligned images, which means that the pixels painted over are going to be closer to the part of the sky that should be there.

-The trickiest part however is step #2, trying to decide what outlier groups in the image are airplane streaks.
+The after detection, classification (step #2) can be tricky, trying to decide what outlier groups in the image are airplane streaks.

 #### Original Approach